BRAVMM/A-Rien/CONTRIBUTING.md

 ## Join The Project Team

-If you are interested in joining the project team, please contact a project administrator.
+If you are interested in joining the project team, please open an issue in the project's issue tracker indicating your interest and any relevant experience or contributions you have made.
+A project administrator will review your request and get in touch with you through the issue.

 <!-- omit in toc -->
 ## Attribution